awsdocs/amazon-eks-user-guide/doc_source/update-cluster.md

    amazon-k8s-cni:1.5.3
    ```

-   If your CNI version is earlier than 1\.5\.5, use the following command to update your CNI version to the latest recommended version:
+   If your CNI version is earlier than 1\.5\.5, then use the following command to update your CNI version to the latest recommended version:

    ```
    kubectl apply -f https://raw.githubusercontent.com/aws/amazon-vpc-cni-k8s/release-1.5/config/v1.5/aws-k8s-cni.yaml